dekoza/mtgpl/PLC.rst

 :mtgtip:`Dichotomancy<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/6/1/61583ead-bccc-44d9-bd1d-2a13511990b5.jpg?1562572855|https://scryfall.com/card/plc/38/dichotomancy?utm_source=api>`
    For each tapped nonland permanent target opponent controls, search that player's library for a card with the same name as that permanent.
-Put those cards onto the battlefield under your control, then that player shuffles their library.
+Put those cards onto the battlefield under your control, then that player shuffles.

    Suspend 3—|mana_1|\ |mana_u|\ |mana_u| (Rather than cast this card from your hand, you may pay |mana_1|\ |mana_u|\ |mana_u| and exile it with three time counters on it.
 At the beginning of your upkeep, remove a time counter.
 When the last is removed, cast it without paying its mana cost.)